kyma-project/kyma/docs/event-bus/10-03-troubleshooting-knative-eventing-upgrade.md

     finalizers:
     - subscription.finalizers.kyma-project.io
 ```
-This would imply that kubernetes was unable to clear this resource and this state, consequently, blocks the upgrade process.
-Hence, you should simply remove the above finalizer and save your changes (`:wq` command if `vim` is your default text editor)
+If the finalizer is present, it means that Kubernetes was unable to clear this resource, therefore, blocking the upgrade process.
+To fix this, simply remove the finalizer and save your changes.

 Removing the finalizer would mark the resource for deletion and this should unblock your upgrade process.